AusDTO/gov-au-beta-authoring/README.md

     xdebug.remote_port = 9000
     xdebug.remote_handler = dbgp
     xdebug.remote_mode = req

+# Configuration

+You will need to configure several parts of Drupal in order to work with GOV.AU.

+These settings can be found under `Home > Administration > Configuration > Content Authoring > GOV.AU Push module settings`

+## GOVAU API URLS

+You will need to set the following:

+**GOV.AU API URL**

+This is required for Drupal to notify GOVAU of content changes.
+This should be set to the URL of the core GOV.AU service.

+**GOV.AU Content Analysis API URL**

+This is required for Drupal's GOV.AU Content Linting block (or any other content analysis feature).
+This should be set to the URL of the GOV.AU content analysis service.

+## GOV.AU Content Quality Block

+This is required to display the content analysis block onto a node's view.

+This can be found under `Home > Administration > Structure > Blocks`

+## GOVAU Content Linting

+Move the block from the available list of blocks to under 'Main page content' under the Content section.

 # TODO
 Manage versioning of module and send version in any responses